TristanSutherland/TristanSutherland/README.md

 # Hello there, I am Tristan Sutherland.👋

 ## About
-Passionate about data-driven decision-making, I am dedicated to transitioning into the role of a data scientist.
-I thrive in collaborative environments and am committed to continuous learning to stay at the forefront of emerging trends in data science.
+A motivated Computer Science fanatic with a genuine passion for solving complex problems through elegant solutions.
+I thrive across the full technology stack, with particular interests in backend development and data science.
+Currently seeking to launch my career in technology, I bring strong analytical thinking, fresh perspectives, a willingness to learn, and an unwavering commitment to delivering quality work.
+I'm particularly excited about opportunities, allowing me to grow alongside experienced professionals while contributing to meaningful projects.
+I thrive in collaborative environments and am committed to continuous learning to stay at the forefront of emerging trends.

 ## Skills
 I am proficient in: